golosgit/currency-converter-react/README.md

 ## General info

-Simple to do list that help with managing tasks (add, delete, toggle done/undone).
+Simple currency converter.
+There are 4 currencies to choose from.np

 ## Technologies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).